 Structures and Buildings Allowance (SBA)

-Allowances and tax credits allow a business to survive even when they’re not profitable.
-By claiming the credits the government allows for the investments you’ve made in building commercial or business related structures, you can save on costs.
-With structures and buildings allowance, you get tax relief to grow and expand your business, even helping to fund building new structures later on.
+Allowances and tax credits help a business to survive by claiming the tax breaks the government makes available.
+An example being the investments you’ve made in building commercial or business-related structures, with structures and buildings allowance (SBA), you get tax relief against your cost to grow and expand your business.

-The structures and buildings allowance (or SBA) is one of the most significant changes in capital allowances in many years.
-Since the end of the Industrial Buildings Allowance (IBA) era, there has not been anything significant that could replace that allowance.
-The structures and buildings allowance is acting as a direct replacement for this previous allowance in several regards.
+The structures and buildings allowance (SBA) is one of the most significant changes in capital allowances in recent years.
+Since the end of the Industrial Buildings Allowance (IBA), there has not been anything significant that could replace that allowance.

 New construction on non-residential buildings is the primary qualifier for this kind of allowance.
-The allowance is offered over the course of 50 years at an annual rate of 2%.
+The allowance is calculated over 33 and third years and the rate is currently 3% per annum.
 It’s available for new properties that meet a specific kind of criteria, with the land element being ineligible for this allowance.

 This relief and allowance program has come into effect for projects that commence after the end of October 2018.
 Take the time to research the measure because the provisions for commencement are complex and unique.
-There are anti-avoidance measures that keep taxpayers from manipulation of the relief.
+There are anti-avoidance measures that keep taxpayers from manipulating the relief.

 The relief becomes available from when the building or structure is bought into use.
 There are further rules to consider if the building ceases to be used for a period of time.